 If you've made the decision to move to a premium account, you can now choose the membership that best suits your needs.
 LinkedIn offers four premium tracks, which are tailored for:

 Each one of these premium options requires a monthly subscription cost, which can be done month-to- month or as an annual purchase.
 The annual purchase price is typically discounted 20%.

 You’re likely familiar with the free version of LinkedIn but how about the premium options?
-Whether you are seeking the right job, to hire the right person, to increase your professional networking opportunities, or to grow sales, LinkedIn has some key tools that might be of value for your specific need.
+Whether you are seeking the right job, to hire the right person, to increase your professional networking opportunities, or to grow sales.
+LinkedIn has some key tools that might be of value for your specific need.
+You may look at the LinkedIn automation tools for faster growth.
 LinkedIn has proven to be an essential tool for companies and professionals across the business spectrum.
 Hopefully, this outline of premium options gives you some new insights on tools you might be missing.

 LinkedIn Publishing gives LinkedIn users more opportunity to build influence and reach a target audience.
 With LinkedIn Publisher, users can share (and prove) their knowledge and expertise and give advice while gaining an important source of professional connections.